amille90/osticket-post-installation/README.md

 <p>
 </p>
 <br />
-Step 56: On this next screen type in Sev-A for name, 1 hour for grace period and 24/7 for schedules.
+Step 56: On this next screen type in Sev-A for name, 1 hour for grace period and 24/7 for schedule.
 Click on add plan.
 </p>
 <p>
 <img src="https://i.imgur.com/N3xTXrw.png"/>